cznewt/architect-api/doc/source/text/app-intro.rst

 PhD Thesis Abstract
 ===================

-This thesis provides an insight to important Cloud computing metrics.
-It describes which Cloud computing can be measured and means how to do the actual measurements.
-Next part covers service architecture of applications and underlying infrastructural systems.
-Final part of the work presents modern ways to display service relations and gathered metrics.
+This thesis provides implementation of platform for holistic system modeling.
+It tries to define the main components of system governance, that are required for autonomous long-term opertations and interactions.
+These compoents are the brain, source of truth that provides models to the muscles and senses.
+The muscles are the orchestration platforms, cloud service providess.
+The senses are the tools that create and process the metrics and event data.
+Usually sences are backed by multiple levels of human powered support teams.
+The proposed platform allows combination of brain, muscles and senses to create entity which can displayes in different perspectives by well tailored visualizations that reflect the actual life-cycle state of the governed infrastructures.

+The main part of work presents implementation of Architect project, that has been developed as proof-of-concept implementation of holistic governance system capable of modern user and systems interactions.
+It can display service relations and gathered metrics and give advanced insight to important Cloud computing performance qualities.
 Modern systems rely closely on cloud and virtualisation architectures.
 To optimize utilization of resources, applications and infrastructure must not be controlled separately.

+We propose platform that can discribe major orchestration engines and monitoring solutions in common schema, create metadata service that can provide proper context to any of these services.
+On top of this infrastructure you have powerful interfactive visualizations that can be used to display properties of interest.
+On other side the models of actual infrastructure states are good entry point for further machine assisted analysis and learning techniques.

 Keywords
 --------